freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 New value in a :  5
 ```

 As you can see,, there is already a value stored in 'a' before we give it a value(here , it is 0 ).
-This should remain in the mind of every programmer so that when the variables aree used they do not create a logical error and print garbage values.
+This should remain in the mind of every programmer so that when the variables are used they do not create a logical error and print garbage values.

 <a href='https://repl.it/Mg7j' target='_blank' rel='nofollow'>Try the code yourself ! :) </a>